ozshimon21/tamnoon-take-home-assignment/README.md

 This will open dev server under the hood when running the tests.
 Open [http://localhost:51204/**vitest**/](http://localhost:51204/__vitest__/) to view the Vitest UI.

-To run the tests, use the following command: interactive mode: `npm run test` with UI: `npm run test:UI`

 ## Building for Production

 To build the app for production, use: